b1quint/samfp_gui/README.md

 program will not do anything actually.
 So you may want to connect to it via VNC and make sure it is running properly.

+## Dependencies

+I am just now updating from PyQt4 to PyQt5 since it seems to be the default when installing PyQt using the `conda install pyqt` command.
+Because of that, the requirements also changed a bit.
+Here is the known requirements:

+- Python >= 2.6
+- PyQt >= 5

 ## Download

 You can download it from a terminal by typing: